eduvpn/documentation/ROADMAP.md

   whether to get this back in a clean way *with* pseudonyms, don't leak local user identity to guest servers!
 We MAY keep it out of 3.x and require servers to keep running 2.x until we come up with a better approach...
+- implement PSK per config/user for WireGuard (similar to tls-crypt-v2 with OpenVPN)